 Google Map it!

-: Take Route 93 to Storrow Drive.
+From the north/south: Take Route 93 to Storrow Drive.
 Take the second exit, labeled Back Bay/Copley Square.
 At the traffic light, take a left onto Beacon Street and an immediate right onto Arlington Street.

-: Take the Mass.
+From the west: Take the Mass.
 Turnpike to the Prudential/Copley Square exit.
 Stay in the right lane and at the traffic light turn left onto Dartmouth Street.
 At the second traffic light, take a right onto Boylston Street.
 Go to the fourth traffic light, and take a left onto Charles Street.
 At the corner turn left onto Beacon Street, then take a left onto Arlington Street.
 (You will have circled around the Public Gardens.)